wiremoons/qpass/README.md

 Updates made to the program as it is developed are captured in the [CHANGELOG.md](./CHANGELOG.md) project file.

-To install an updated version, follow the install steps above that will replace the current installed version with any newer version available.
+To install an updated version, follow the installation steps above, that will replace the current installed version with any newer version available.

 ## License